gaetanmaisse/ismin-web-2020-tp1/README.md

 ## 🛰 Extra:

-- Handle the `date` attribut as a date and not a string
+- Handle the `date` attribut as a Date and not a string
 - Add a test, and a function `getBooksPublishedBefore(aDate: string | Date)` returning an array of `Book`s